Sam Bishop MA, Registered Member MBACP (Accred)

 I also have therapeutic rooms in High Wycombe and Oxford that may be more convenient for you.

-I am able to offer evening appointments (Monday – Friday) and some afternoons.
+I am able to offer daytime and evening appointments (Monday – Friday).

 I am also able to consider home visits and sessions, in particular when working with young people or clients with disabilities, as I am aware that sometimes they can feel more comfortable having sessions in their home environment.